 The rapid expansion of the PLAN has been undergirded by China’s growing shipbuilding capability.
 During the mid-1990s, favorable market conditions and joint ventures with Japan and South Korea enabled China to upgrade its shipbuilding facilities and operational techniques.
 According to the DoD, the modernization and expansion of these shipyards has “increased China’s shipbuilding capacity and capability for all types of military projects, including submarines, surface combatants, naval aviation, and sealift assets.”

 These advances have also facilitated China’s transition into a commercial shipbuilding superpower.
-Merchant shipbuilding production rose from just 1 million gross tons in 1996 to a high of 39 million gross tons in 2011 3, which was more than double the output of Japan in the same year.
-In 2018, China surpassed South Korea as the global leader in shipbuilding orders.
-China’s shipbuilding industry captured 43.9 percent of the global market in 2018, and 37.8 percent of global new orders in the first three quarters of 2019.
-The outbreak of the novel coronavirus pandemic severely disrupted new shipbuilding orders in early 2020, leading China to fall from the top spot in January to fourth in February.
-Nevertheless, China retained its global leadership in order backlogs, accounting for 35 percent of the market total as of February 2020.
+Merchant shipbuilding production rose from just 1 million gross tons in 1996 to a high of 39 million gross tons in 2011, which was more than double the output of Japan in the same year.3 In 2018, China surpassed South Korea to become the global leader in shipbuilding, and as of 2020, Chinese shipbuilders had captured over 40 percent of the global market (by tonnage).

 The same state-owned companies that dominate China’s commercial shipbuilding industry are also major players in the military space.
-Until 2019, China’s two largest shipbuilding companies – China Shipbuilding Industry Corporation (CSIC) and China State Shipbuilding Corporation (CSSC) – were responsible for three-quarters of China’s overall shipbuilding output.
-CSIC and CSSC also produced all domestically built vessels recently introduced into the Chinese Navy.
-In November 2019, the two companies merged into a single massive entity, the China Shipbuilding Group Corporation, which is expected to account for one-fifth of the global shipbuilding market.
+Until 2019, China’s two largest shipbuilding companies—China Shipbuilding Industry Corporation (CSIC) and China State Shipbuilding Corporation (CSSC)—were responsible for three-quarters of China’s overall shipbuilding output.
+CSIC and CSSC also produced all domestically built vessels recently introduced into the Chinese navy.
+In November 2019, the two companies merged into a single massive entity, the China Shipbuilding Group Corporation (also known as CSSC), which accounted for 21.5 percent of global ship orders in 2021.